barend-erasmus/pid-controller/README.md

 ## Proportional Controller

 Proportional Controller gives an output which is proportional to the current error where the current error is calculated by subtracting the target from the current value.
-This type of controller is prone to overshooting the target and ends up oscillating.
+This type of controller is tend to overshoot the target and ends up oscillating.

 ## Integral Controller

-Coming Soon
+Integral Controller, as the name suggest, gives an output directly proportional to the intergral of the current error.
+The combination of a Proportional Controller and Integral Controller is known as a Reset Controller as it will **eventually** reach to target.

 ## Derivative Controllers